roberthart56/SCFAB/SC_lab/Projects/rotating_saddle/README.md

  - Do a careful measurement of z(x,y) for all surfaces.
  - Design a launcher, to minimize and/or characterize dependence on initial conditions.

+To answer questions about friction and rolling, how about studying flat plates (acrylic, epoxy, 3D PLA, etc) rotating, with sliding and rolling particles?
+Should be able to solve for this motion analytically.
+Will that tell us anything about the connection between rolling data and unobtainable sliding data on curved surfaces?